Here's what we saw Saturday night from the Dunham Jazz Dancers and Dance Ensemble...

 Putney Community Orchestra

 Open to all players of orchestral instruments from the advanced beginner level and up, including members of the greater Putney community.
 This ensemble is dedicated to music for string, chamber, and full orchestra (including works with chorus) from various historic time periods.
 Students are often featured as soloists.
 Prerequisite: basic ability on a string, wind, brass, or percussion instrument; the desire to share and experience music making.
-There are two different levels of participation: Evening Arts Double (two hours Wednesday evening, one afternoon for one hour); Evening Arts Single (Wednesday evening only).
-Full-year commitment desired.
+There are two different levels of participation: Evening Arts Double (two hours Wednesday evening, one afternoon for one hour); Evening Arts single credit (Wednesday evening only).
+Full-year commitment.

 As a class we’ll investigate the elements that go into crafting songs: lyrics, melodies, rhythm, chord progressions, arrangements, sounds, emotion, and inspiration.
 We’ll work on these ideas both by listening to examples of great songs, and by splitting up into groups and working on exercises: mini songs that we create and share with each other each week.
 Students can also bring in songs they have been working on to workshop in class, and we’ll aim toward a performance of new material in the last few weeks.
 Students should have a basic knowledge of an instrument (some chords or notes, depending on the instrument, would be enough) and a willingness to sing and perform in front of each other.